 How to properly get car batteries (and other lead-based batteries) ready for scrap is not always the same as other scrap metals.
-Scrap is not all created equal and handling batteries is very tricky and should be handled correctly.
-Scrap batteries, especially lead-acid batteries, are not always easy to transport because if handled improperly they could break and then the acid of the battery can spill and that’s where problems will begin.
+Scrap is not all created equal, and handling batteries is tricky and should be handled correctly.
+Scrap batteries, especially lead-acid batteries, are not always easy to transport because, if mishandled, they could break.
+Then, the battery’s acid can spill, where problems begin.
 There are a lot of different types of lead-acid batteries.
-Here is a quick list so you know which ones to look out for.
+Here is a quick list of which ones to look out for.

 Types of Lead-Acid Batteries for Scrap